syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 * **New Report** - Creates a new reports list, clearing the existing report collection in order to provide a new platform for new deployment based on the existing cube elements.
 * **Add Report** - Adds a new report to the existing list of reports.
 * **Remove Report** - Removes the current report from the report list.
-It could not be possible if the report list contains only one report in it.
+It could not be possible to remove if the report list contains only one report in it.
 * **Rename Report** - The rename option lets the user to change the name of the current report.
 * **Save Report** - The save option stores the report collection at the instant in a database.
 * **Load Report** - The load report option picks the saved report collection from the database and loads it by clearing the existing collection of reports.